 In May, 2012 Daniel was invited to present at the American Council of Hypnotist Examiners international conference in California (photo above).
 It was a great opportunity to share his approach with other practitioners.
-At this conference he learned there are great differences between hypnotherapy training programs, and the significance of a practitioner's educational achievement and previous work experience.
+At this conference he learned there are great differences in the quality and effectiveness of hypnotherapy training programs across America.

-Prior to starting Inner Power Hypnosis, he taught management and interpersonal relations at the undergraduate and graduate levels; he also consulted with Fortune 500 corporations such as AT&T, Chase, HP, Citibank, NYNEX, Weight Watchers and NY Life.
+Prior to starting Inner Power Hypnosis, he taught management, communication and interpersonal relations at the undergraduate and graduate levels; he also consulted with Fortune 500 corporations such as AT&T, Chase, HP, Citibank, NYNEX, Weight Watchers and NY Life.

 As part of his consulting work, he published articles and was asked to present at local, national and international conferences.
 During his time in the naming business, we used a group creativity process (pictured below) to name O'Doul's beer, Teddy Grahams cereal, Kudos granola bars, and many lesser-known products.

 Although his consulting work was demanding and lucrative, he became dissatisfied in that profession.
 The projects were fascinating; but his life was geared toward generating greater profits for his clients, rather than helping people.
 After much soul searching, he decided to switch careers, and was trained in Colorado as a clinical hypnotherapist.